-2018-2019 Influenza Season
+Get Everyone Vaccinated During the 2018-2019 Influenza Season

-The American Academy of Pediatrics (AAP) urges all children 6 months of age and older, their parents, and all child care providers to get a flu vaccine before the start of each flu season.
-See the AAP public service announcement.
+Each year, millions of children get sick with influenza (flu), which can result in hospitalization or death.
+The American Academy of Pediatrics (AAP) and the Centers for Disease Control and Prevention (CDC) urge all children 6 months of age and older, their parents, and all child care providers to get a flu vaccine before the start of each flu season.
+See the AAP flu recommendations.